Prototype Machining Services | Prototype to Production CNC

 Early-stage development often requires quick-turn parts for design validation, fit checks, and functional testing.
 Olympus Machining provides prototype machining services using CNC milling and CNC turning that deliver accurate parts for evaluation without the setup overhead of full production tooling.

 We work directly from customer models and prints to produce prototype components in the same materials intended for production.
 This allows engineers to validate designs with representative parts before committing to higher volumes.
 DFM feedback is provided before cutting begins to catch tolerance, geometry, or material issues early.
+This prototype machining workflow ensures that design flaws are caught before production investment.

 Production CNC Machining

-When programs move to production, Olympus Machining provides consistent, repeatable machining with established processes and quality controls.
+When prototype machining programs move to production, Olympus Machining provides consistent, repeatable machining with established processes and quality controls.
 Documented setups, controlled tooling, and systematic quality inspection ensure that production parts match approved first articles.

 We support ongoing production runs with reliable scheduling and clear communication.
 Customers across industries from robotics to defense count on parts that meet specification delivery after delivery.